fsharp/fsharp-compiler-docs/README.md

 FSharp.Compiler.Editing
 =======================

-Modified clone of F# compiler exposing additional functionality for editing clients
+Modified clone of F# compiler exposing additional functionality for editing clients.

+This fork of the F# compiler contains minor modifications in visibility to allow refactoring editing and other tools to have access to the full F# AST and parser.
+The main aim is to have a stable and documented fork of the main compiler that allows various tools to share this common code.

-This repo should be identical to 'fsharp' except where:
+This repo should be _identical_ to 'fsharp' except:

   - Changes for building FSharp.Compiler.Editor.dll, notably
       - Change the assembly name
 	  - Only build FSharp.Compiler.Editor.dll
 	  - No bootstrap or proto compiler is used - an installed F# compiler is assumed

   - Files for publishing the nuget package for FSharp.Compiler.Editor

   - Changes to compiler source code to expose new functionality

   - Additions to compiler source code which improve the API for the use of F# editing clients

   - Additions to compiler source code which add new functionality used by all F# editing clients

   - These additions to this README.md

   - Additions to the LICENCE file to record contributors, changes etc.

-This fork of the F# compiler contains minor modifications in visibility to allow refactoring editing and other tools to have access to the full F# AST and parser.
-The main aim is to have a stable and documented fork of the main compiler that allows various tools to share this common code.
+If language or compiler addiitons are committed to fsharp/fsharp, they should be merged into this repo and a new nuget package released.

 ###Nuget
 There is currently a [nuget package](https://nuget.org/packages/FSharp.Compiler.Editor/) that you can install as follows: